cevo-public/Grapevine-SARS-CoV-2-Introduction-Analysis/README.md

 # Grapevine: CH Sequence Analysis Pipeline

 TODOs
-* Tree rooting no longer necessary b/c have defined outgroup?
+* Tree rooting currently done based on one of the outgroup sequences, think about whether this makes sense even when the lineage is this sequence's lineage
-* Does LSD handle incomplete dates correctly?
-The resulting tree data has date on 15th for unknown day
+* The code doesn't filter out uncertain dates; instead LSD handle incomplete dates by e.g. assigning the 15th for an unknown day and a known month
-* Also updating case data every time?
-Looks like no.
+* The confirmed case data in the database isn't updated by the script, and the travel data is updated every single time the script is run - instead check the age of the tables and decide whether they need to be updated
+* Currently the full alignment is used - re-implement site masking according to De Maio et al.

 ## Usage

 ### Expected Input Files

-The script expects an input folder with the following files:
+The script expects the following directory structure:

 ```
+workdir
-input
+├── input
-└─01- reference.fasta
+│   ├─01- reference.fasta
 ```

 - The files (01) is the reference genome which can be downloaded from https://www.ncbi.nlm.nih.gov/nuccore/MN908947